Khanh D. Pham: Government services for academia and R&D community at large

-Since 2004, Pham's government services have continued to expand from gaining technical knowledge to leading diverse teams of technical professionals across multiple theaters that include forethoughts, cultural differences and multidisciplinary teamwork.
-He has brought more Asian American Pacific Islander people in Federal services who may have never considered Federal jobs.
+Since 2004, Pham's government services have continued to expand from gaining technical knowledge to leading diverse teams of technical professionals across multiple theaters that include forethought, cultural differences, and multidisciplinary teamwork.
+He has brought more Asian American Pacific Islander people into Federal services who may have never considered Federal jobs.
 Working for the AFRL has allowed him to lead, plan, drive strategy, and move from an engineer, to a scientist, and an eventual leadership role.

-Pham has served as a research adviser for the National Academies’ Associate Research Programs.
+Pham has served as a research adviser for the National Academies' Associate Research Programs.
 In this capacity, he initiates various DoD relevant research opportunities on military space capability concepts for the Air Force Summer Faculty Fellowship for American Society of Engineering Education.
 He has served on various panels across evaluation committees for National Science Foundation Graduate Fellowship, National Defense Science & Engineering Graduate Fellowship and Young Investigator Research Program of the Air Force Office of Scientific Research.
-Among his pedagogical achievements, Pham - an adjunct research professor for the Electrical and Computer Engineering Department at the University of New Mexico, has served on multiple dissertation and thesis committees.
+Among his pedagogical achievements, Pham - an adjunct research professor for the Electrical and Computer Engineering Department at the University of New Mexico and a member of the Advisory Board for the Center for Computational and Applied Mathematics at the California State University at Fullerton, has served on multiple dissertation and thesis committees.
 In these roles, he has advised and mentored numerous science, technology, engineering, and mathematics (STEM)-focused graduate students.
 He works closely with government and academic partners to promote the value of the National Science Foundation and DoD National Defense Science & Engineering Graduate Fellowship program as a critical component of DoD workforce development.
 As the recipient of both 2018 Society of Asian Scientists and Engineers (SASE) - Leadership of the Year (Government Category) Award and 2019 SASE - Professional Achievements Award, he has not only demonstrated technical leadership to make innovation happened, but also has led by examples with the community leadership and support the Asian American Pacific Islander community with a path forward where most see obstacles.

 In addition, Pham is concerned with innovation-based business development and technology transfers.
-He has worked with 100 plus high tech small businesses and entrepreneurs that represents the growth and development of so many future leaders and engineers by means of America's Seed Fund and the likes.
-His technical outreach has impacted multi-million dollars of DoD’s science and technology investments, managed 100s Small Business Innovative Research/Small Business Technology Transfer contracts, and interacted with a number of small business and companies.
+He has worked with 100 plus high tech small businesses and entrepreneurs that represents the growth and development of so many future leaders and engineers utilizing America's Seed Fund and the likes.
+His technical outreach has impacted multi-million dollars of DoD's science and technology investments, managed 100s Small Business Innovative Research/Small Business Technology Transfer contracts, and interacted with several small businesses and companies.
 His efforts throughout led to the fourth Annual Champion of Small Business and Technology Commercialization Award that Pham received in 2018 from the Small Business Technology Council for helping high tech small businesses contribute at higher levels.
+The AFRL - Space Vehicles Directorate utilized the SASE Achievement awards to recognize the overall impact of the technological, research, and business functions by Pham in 2023 to the DoD STEM community as a whole.